Kalikoze/be_resources/module2/lessons/joins_group_order.md

 ## Lecture

+**Joining, grouping, and ordering data are some of the most complex things we do in Mod 2 and the concepts are easily misunderstood.
+Let students know that we'll review this lesson in a few days to cover the material again if they want.**

 * we've talked about using ActiveRecord to create, find, and delete records, as well as to find related records on other tables
 * you've begun using ActiveRecord in your Book Club project to query your database for analysis and stats
 * today we're going to review three ActiveRecord methods that will help you with some of those analytics.